Analytical description of the survival probability of coherent states in regular regimes: Survival probability in two-degree-of-freedom models

 \subsection{Effects of the nonlinear resonances}

-In Fig. \ref{fig:SPsep} we show the numerical result for the survival probability of the coherent state of Fig.~\ref{fig:dis} (d), which is located at the separatrix of the nonlinear resonances region of the classical phase space, where chaos emerges.
+In figure \ref{fig:SPin2 }~(b), we show the numerical result for the survival probability of the coherent state of figure~\ref{fig:dis} (d), which is located at the separatrix of the nonlinear resonances region of the classical phase space, where chaos emerges.
 The eigenstate decomposition of this initial state is complex, with no easily identifiable structures.
-This is reflected in the rapid decay of $SP(t)$ and the fact that the $IPR$ is one order of magnitude smaller than in the previously discussed cases, where analytical approximations were applicable.
+This is reflected in the rapid decay of $SP(t)$, the weakness of its partial revivals (inset of the same figure), and the fact that the $IPR$ is one order of magnitude smaller than in the previously discussed cases, where analytical approximations were applicable.

-In Refs.~\cite{Bastarrachea2016a, BastarracheaPS2017}, it was shown that the presence of chaos in a classical trajectory, characterized by a positive Lyapunov exponent, correlates with the $IPR$ value of the associated coherent state.
-This value scales inversely with $J$, while for regular trajectories $IPR$ scales as $1/\sqrt{J}$.

 The fast decay of the survival probability signals the presence of a narrow chaotic region, which becomes larger for higher energies.
-The complicated eigenstate decomposition of the initial coherent state is a quantum precursor of chaos reminiscent of the behavior of the Husimi function of the eigenstates of the Harper map reported in~\cite{Wisniacki2015}.
+The complicated eigenstate decomposition of this initial coherent state is a quantum manifestation of classical nonlinear resonances related to the behavior of the Husimi function of the eigenstates of the standard map reported in~\cite{Wisniacki2015}.